Taronga Zoo to Balmoral Beach Walk

 Dogs: Not allowed on the trail

-The best way to get to Taronga Zoo is by ferry from Circular Quay.
+The easiest and most enjoyable way to reach Taronga Zoo is by taking a ferry from Circular Quay.

 Taronga Zoo also has a bus stop right in front of the entrance with regular services from Central, Town Hall, Wynyard, and North Sydney.

-The starting point of the track is on Athol Wharf Road, only moments away from the Taronga Zoo ferry wharf (see map location).
+The walk starts on Athol Wharf Road, just a short distance from the Taronga Zoo ferry wharf (see location on map).

 Highlights and Map